I have to say, when I was asked to write an article for this subject I was a little surprised. Free shoes? Companies actually give away free shoes?

 6. Saucony

-Saucony shoe company also look for product testers to try out free shoes and other athletic apparel as well.
+Saucony shoe company also looks for product testers to try out free shoes and other athletic apparel as well.
 When you go to the Saucony product tester application page, you’ll be asked a number of questions to determine if you qualify for the program.

 Saucony seems very interested in having runners participate in the program, as the application includes many questions about running habits.

-The site doesn’t say whether or not you’ll have to return the shoes after you wear them, or if you can keep them.
+The site doesn’t say whether or not you’ll have to return the shoes after you wear them or if you can keep them.
 You do need to be at least 18 to participate in Saucony’s product tester program.

 7. Under Armour